There are things you need to know if your relationship is impacted by an emotional affair.

 The person involved in the emotional affair will feel over accused and offended.

-The partner, on the other hand, will feel hurt and betrayed because there was a lack of physical intimacy among the two.
+The partner, on the other hand, will feel hurt and betrayed because there was a lack of physical intimacy between the two.

 The spouse will think that if the emotional affair had stayed undiscovered for longer, it would most likely have been converted into a sexual relationship.